First-Time Obedience: Should I Require Immediate Obedience from My Child?

 Save the requirement of immediate obedience for urgent issues

 At Connected Families, we are committed to helping parents discipline kids in ways that build deep connection, mutual respect, godly wisdom, and love-based obedience.
-Essentially this approach imitates our heavenly Father, who uses the right teaching moments to gently help us learn deeper, love-based, obedience throughout our lives.
+We are convinced that this approach imitates our heavenly Father, who uses the right teaching moments to gently help us learn deeper, love-based obedience throughout our lives.

 Jim and Lynne Jackson